BohdanZasymovych/discrete_lab2/README.md

 ```

 ### Message encryption and decryption
-To encrypt message firstly it is encoded to an integer.
-Then raised to power e modulo n and result is encrypted message which can be decrypted only with private key.
-When encrypting message hash also being calculeted to be sent together with message.
+To encrypt a message, it is first encoded to an integer.
+Then, it is raised to the power e modulo n, and the result is the encrypted message, which can be decrypted only with the private key.
+When encrypting a message, the message hash is also calculated to be sent together with the message.

-To decrypt message it is being raised to the power of d modulo n.
-Then encrypted message is decoded from number to string.
-Hash of decrypted message is being calculated and comapared with received hash to verify message integrity.
+The power of d modulo n is being raised to decrypt the message.
+The encrypted message is decoded from a number to a string.
+The hash of the decrypted message is calculated and compared with the received hash to verify message integrity.

 ```python
 def encrypt_message(message: str, public_key: tuple[int, int]) -> tuple[int, str]: